fermyon/workshops/wasm-and-containers/workshop/04-kubernetes-and-spinkube.md

 ## 1. Create and Configure the k3d cluster with SpinKube

-The SpinKube project provides a pre-built container image, with the containerd configuration needed to support Spin applications.
+The SpinKube project provides a pre-built container image, with the [containerd]([url](https://containerd.io/)) configuration needed to support Spin applications.
 Spin applications can run on Kubernetes thanks to the [containerd-shim-spin](https://github.com/spinkube/containerd-shim-spin) project.

-The following instructions are copied from: https://www.spinkube.dev/docs/spin-operator/quickstart/.
-Please refer back to that source for further explanations.
+The following instructions are copied from the [Spin Operator quickstart](https://www.spinkube.dev/docs/spin-operator/quickstart/).
+Please refer back to the source for further explanations.

 ```bash
 # Create the k3d cluster